-Building developments and associated recreational activities on private land or parks that are not bound by the provisions of the Reserves Act have the potential to adversely affect the amenity of residential areas through noisy activities, late hours of operation, bulky buildings causing visual detraction or overshadowing, litter, loss of security and privacy.
+Building developments and associated recreational activities on private land or parks that are not bound by the provisions of the Reserves Act have the potential to adversely affect the amenity of residential areas through noisy activities, late hours of operation, bulky buildings causing visual detraction or overshadowing, on-street parking and congestion, litter, loss of security and privacy.
 For these reasons, recreational activities within buildings and those that are not undertaken on public reserves will be subject to resources consents to test their suitability within a residential environment.